How Much Do You Really Know About San Francisco City Hall?

 Why Get Married at San Francisco City Hall?

-Getting married in San Francisco City Hall is a great idea for two reasons.
-First, it's an experience unlike any other.
-Second, you can do it in about an hour.
+Getting married at San Francisco City Hall is an excellent idea for two reasons.
+First, it's the best bargain in the wedding industry.